menacit/practical_cryptography_course/00-course_intro.md

 ---
 <!-- _footer: "%ATTRIBUTION_PREFIX% ESA (CC BY-SA 3.0 IGO)" -->
 ## What we will cover
-Why cryptography makes the modern world go round and how **you** can practically utilize it.
+How cryptography makes the modern world go round and how you can practically utilize it.

 ![bg right:30%](images/00-satellite_photo.jpg)